AGCO Automotive Vehicle Questions Page

 [Back to top]

-20. I intend to buy a used car and have a Car Fax report, do I still need to have it inspected?
+33. I intend to buy a used car and have a Car Fax report, do I still need to have it inspected?

 Yes!
 Such reports are fine but can be very limited.
-The information comes from insurance company and auto manufacturer warranty data.
+The information comes from insurance companies and auto manufacturer warranty data.
 Not included are damage that is not repaired and damage that was not covered by insurance.

 [Back to top]

-21. I just bought my first new car and wonder what is the best break-in procedure to follow?
+34. I just bought my first new car and wonder what is the best break-in procedure to follow?

 Most new vehicles require little in the way of special break-in procedure.
 For the first 2,000 to 4,000 miles avoid rapid acceleration and hard braking.
-This allows the engine to “run in” properly and allows the brake pads to seat to the rotors.
+This allows the engine to "run in" properly and allows the brake pads to seat to the rotors.
 Also avoid driving at a set speed for a long period.
-It is better to vary your driving speed during break-in.
+It is better to vary driving speed during break-in.
 For instance instead of setting the cruise control on 70 MPH, try driving 60 for a while, then 65 and then 70.
 Repeat the cycle about every 15-20 minutes.

 I also feel the initial oil changes should occur very quickly.
 For more information, see When should I do my first oil change,